 Univariate plots show the frequency or the distribution shape of a variable.

 For example, this histogram shows the maximum wind speed of all the hurricanes.
-Since, We can observe that most of the distribution is saturated on the left side between 30 – 40 Kt.
-This tells us that the maximum wind speeds are concentrated on the lower side, indicating that not many storms are severe.
+Since, We can observe that most of the distribution is saturate on the left side between 30 – 40 Kt.
+This tells us that the maximum wind speeds are concentrate on the lower side, indicating that not many storms are severe.

 Probability Distribution Plots

 Probability distributions are mathematical functions that describe all the possible values that a random variable can assume within a given range.
 They help model random phenomena, allowing us in order to estimate the probability of a particular event.
 This type of distribution is helpful to know the likely outcomes and the spread of potential values.